-Magic Chef

-28812 Phillips Street

-Elkhart, Indiana 46514

-People using gas ranges in their home will find little difference in the operation of the range in the trailer.
-Other customers, used to electric ranges may be a little apprehensive at first; but will quickly gain confidence.
+Manufacturer: Magic Chef 28812 Phillips Street Elkhart, Indiana 46514 219-264-9578 sive at first; but will quickly gain confidence.
 The basic operation of the gas ranges have been the same for many years, but please be sure to read all the directions furnished by the manufacturer and located in the Owner's Packet.
 Excellent service and parts manuals are available from the manufacturer.